Inclusive Classrooms

 • Give formative assessments.
 Frequent small formative assessments can be handy tools in helping students stay on track.

-• Teach your students that their work does not always have to be perfect to be acceptable.
+• Teach your students that their work is not always perfect to be acceptable.

 • Having students work together in a class to reach a specific goal can encourage those students who don’t want to let their classmates down.